Ari Gold (musician): 2010–2013: Between the Spirit and the Flesh

 In 2010, Gold returned to the studio to begin the recording sessions for his fourth studio album.
 In October 2010, Gold released the lead single "Make My Body Rock".
-In May 2011, Gold released his fourth album Between the Spirit & the Flesh under the name Sir Ari.
+In May 2011, Gold released his fourth album, Between the Spirit & the Flesh, under the name Sir Ari.
 In mid-2011, Gold released the second single "Sparkle".
 In February 2012, Gold released "My Favorite Religion" as the third single.

-In 2013, Gold released his second remix album Play My F**k Remix.
+In 2013, Gold released his second remix album, Play My F**kin' Remix.

 2015–2021: Soundtrack to Freedom

 In July 2015, Gold released his single "Sex Like a Pornstar".
 In August 2015, Gold released his fifth studio album, Soundtrack to Freedom, under the name GoldNation.

 Other ventures

 Songwriting

 Gold has written songs for #1 Billboard dance recording artist Kevin Aviance on both his debut Box of Chocolates and the Tony Moran-produced Entity.
-He also worked with Diane Warren and Stephen Bray on 1980s teenscream Tommy Page's last album, Ten til Midnight, in which Page covered Gold's first written song, Dance To the Beat of My Heart.
+He also worked with Diane Warren and Stephen Bray on the 1980s teen scream Tommy Page's last album, Ten till Midnight, in which Page covered Gold's first written song, Dance To the Beat of My Heart.
 Gold's music has been licensed to numerous independent films, including Boy Culture, Shortbus, and Latin Boys Go to Hell, for which he served as the music supervisor, and appeared in the film performing his song "See Through Me".
 He also served as music supervisor on the documentary Fabulous!
 The Story of Queer Cinema.